 write the code for that function.
 Feel free to call methods that

 if your specs are failing because your code calls a non-existent function

 stub that function out in the spec using

 if your specs pass but varys generates new specs for untested stubs,

 copy the generated specs into the appropriate spec file.

 if varys warns you about unneeded specs, delete those specs and any

 code that can be removed without making other specs fail.

 if your specs pass but there are pending specs, pick one and remove

-Last published almost 4 years ago by Ritchie Young.
+Last published about 4 years ago by Ritchie Young.